 Here, we have a small thank you gift for you.

 * Ask if they have anything else to add.
-Participants may mention something valuable for the new solution
+Participants may mention something valuable even at the end.
+Don’t be afraid to stay silent for a bit to allow them to think

 Would you like to add anything else?
 Any last thoughts?

-* Close with a thank you statement.
-You inquire about interest in a potential validation session that you might want to run with this participant in the future
+* Close with a thank you statement

 Again, thank you very much for your time – we really appreciate it.
-Would you be interested in providing us with feedback on potential solutions?